vaughnteegarden/slate/source/includes/_howtocartbuy.md

 ```

-Once you have product information, add the product to the cart.
+Once you have product information, create a CheckoutProduct object.
 Then call the SDK `CheckoutManager.checkoutCart` method to create an order and get totals.
 The response order object includes an order id, order total, and price breakdowns.